netlify-labs/netlify-plugin-a11y/README.md

     ignoreDirectories = ['/admin']
     # Ignore any accessibility issues associated with an element matching this selector
     ignoreElements = '.jumbotron > h2'
+    # Ignore any accessibility issues associated with this rule code or type
+    ignoreGuidelines = ['WCAG2AA.Principle1.Guideline1_4.1_4_6.G17']
     # Perform a11y check against WCAG 2.1 AAA
     wcagLevel = 'WCAG2AAA'
 ```